What does it mean to be a public intellectual now in the U.S., with 2019 right around the corner?

 A public intellectual, then, is an influencer of sorts; s/he needs to generate or participate in a discourse that survives beyond the Ivory Tower.
 People need to care.
 But unlike Instagram and Youtube stars, the public intellectual isn’t chasing the number of likes or views.
 Their job is to critique society, and they do so with expertise and rigor.
 Chimamanda Ngozi Adichie comes to mind.
 So does Malcolm Gladwell.
 Bill Gates.
 Sheryl Sandberg.
 All have published work of cultural commentary that have resonated on a national level.

-Marilynne Robinson is a public intellectual, though her reputation is much more limited because of the incredibly cerebral and philosophical nature of her work.
-(Both the lecture and reading that I attended as a college senior at Yale and the New York Writers’ Conference attest to this.)
+Marilynne Robinson is a public intellectual, though her reputation is much more limited in scope due to the incredibly cerebral and philosophical nature of her work.
+(Both the lecture and reading that I attended as a college senior at Yale and the New York Writers’ Conference attested to this.)
 A writer’s writer, she has had a career that any intellectual with serious literary ambition can only dream about.
 It’s not because of the numerous accolades and awards she’s collected, including the 2012 National Humanities Medal.
-But because she’s a humanist at heart.
+But because she’s a humanist who asks questions and makes grand claims about human existence — the sort that I was told in college were indefensible opinions and, therefore, not scholarly.
+Only a star like Robinson could get away with it.

 Her essays on abstract topics such as “Grace and Beauty” and “Mind, Conscience, Soul” — both of which are titles in What Are We Doing Here? — are all predicated on the belief that being human means to not just hope for, but strive for societal progress.
 And for progress to be attains, the nurturing of the human mind and intellect are critical, for they alone are capable of a moral imagination, language, art, spirituality, religion, compassion — achievements and qualities that have separated us from every other species on earth.
 When making arguments, even on politics, she’s more concerned with ideals, like compassion and dignity (Obama she mentions as having both virtues in spades), than economic arguments or data.